 - It is recommended that you be either in your ideal weight range or quite close to it, for at least six months before the procedure.
 This helps enhance the overall results of the procedure and helps you get a better result

 - Fatigue and emotional fluctuations is a common side effect of almost all surgeries, as your body is focusing its energy on healing from the procedure.
 Usually, this emotional and physical fatigue lasts only for the first week after the procedure and is not a reason for concern.
 Especially since you will be resting during this period.

 Further Reading for Recovery after Mummy Makeover

-- See Dr Turner’s Before and After Breast & Tummy Surgery patient photos
+- See Dr Turner’s Mummy Makeover Before and After Photos

 - Mommy Makeover Procedure Photo Gallery – American Society of Plastic Surgeons

 About Dr Scott Turner FRACS (Plas) – Specialist Plastic Surgeon